-Real connections between users is the heart and soul of Switchboard, and while many of these will happen organically, stewards have the ability to grease the wheels to initiate connections that help people get what they are looking for with the Switchboard.
-For stewards, not only does facilitating connections bring people together and create positive tractions towards what they are looking for, but it also models for the community what to do and think about when they see asks and offers.
+Real connections between users is the heart and soul of Switchboard, and while many of these will happen organically, stewards can help initiate connections that help people get what they are looking for with the Switchboard.
+For stewards, facilitating connections bring people together and creates positive tractions towards what they are looking for, but it also models for the community how they might contribute and participate.

-Facilitating connections is very simple, and there are two administrative tools you can use to make this an efficient and effective practice.
+Facilitating connections is very simple, and there are two administrative tools you can use to make it an efficient and effective practice.

-The Member Directory is a treasure trove of data, and it can be used to find users to bring into posts that need some traction to get going.
+The Member Directory is a treasure trove of data, and it can be used to find users who can help posts get traction.
 In particular, this is a perfect way to bring users that have signed up but have been inactive into the game, as it were, which helps boost the number of engaged users that consistently return to the Switchboard over time.

 Asks like this aren’t uncommon, and the post author has provided enough details for a steward to be able to facilitate some connections that could be helpful.
 The key detail here is the post author’s location, and the Member Directory makes it easy to parse out folks in the area this person is interested in.